zmike/zmike.github.io/_posts/2023-05-10-debugging-primer.md

 If this doesn't fix your problem,

 ## Step 5: Acceptance
-You should still file a ticket if you find an issue.
+You should file a ticket if you find an issue.
 But if any of the above provided some additional info, providing that can reduce the time it takes to resolve that issue.